Classical Verification of Quantum Computations: Preliminaries

 Then

-\end{lem} We require the following definition, which is analogous to Definition \ref{def:compinddist}: \begin{deff}{\textbf{Computational Indistinguishability of Quantum States}} Two families of density matrices $\{\rho_{0,\lambda}\}_{\lambda\in\mN}$ and $\{\rho_{1,\lambda}\}_{\lambda\in\mN}$ (indexed by the security parameter $\lambda$) are computationally indistinguishable if for all efficiently computable CPTP maps $\mathcal{S}$ there exists a negligible function $\mu(\cdot)$ such that for all $\lambda\in\mN$:
+\end{lem} We require the following definition, which extends Definition \ref{def:compinddist} to quantum states: \begin{deff}{\textbf{Computational Indistinguishability of Quantum States}} Two families of density matrices $\{\rho_{0,\lambda}\}_{\lambda\in\mN}$ and $\{\rho_{1,\lambda}\}_{\lambda\in\mN}$ (indexed by the security parameter $\lambda$) are computationally indistinguishable if for all efficiently implementable CPTP maps $\mathcal{S}$ there exists a negligible function $\mu(\cdot)$ such that for all $\lambda\in\mN$:

 \end{deff}